 Core and leg strength is important.
 If you’re successful elk hunting, you may have to pack out a lot of meat over some really gnarly terrain.
 Murphy’s Law regarding elk hunting is absolute: The best place to kill an elk is the last place you’d want to pack one out of.
 And before you pull the trigger, give some thought about how you will get the meat out.

 Learn land navigation: Get really good at it, and don’t rely on a GPS that might lose connections, run out of batteries or break.
 And don’t just pick up your navigation gear the week before the hunt – check out these tips for getting your GPS ready for the hunt.
 Carry a really good compass, a real topographic map and a backup compass.

 Case in point: My brother Mike Pantenburg and I were hunting an overgrown drainage in Idaho.
 In this case, we were hunting in big circles, knowing that come dusk, all we had to do was head west until we hit the creek.
-(It’s called setting a backstop.
-Check out the technique.)
+(It’s called setting a backstop.)
 Then, go downstream to a rendezvous place where the water crossed under a log.